 How to stop your dog from stool eating

-This is rather a common question among dog owners.
+This is, instead, a common question among dog owners.
 Since we have understood why we need to control the behavior, how exactly do you curb it?

-Potty training is essential for all dogs, and especially puppies.
+Potty training is essential for all dogs, especially puppies.
 Not only does this make it easy for you to get rid of his poop, but it is also good manners.

 Training your puppy on how to use a potty is probably the first training he should receive.
-It is going to take you a few days until he gets used to it.
+It will take you a few days until he gets used to it.

 This way, he always wants to please you in exchange for a treat.
 Eventually, it is going to become a habit and routine for him.

-Once you have managed to train him, you can always make sure you dispose of poop on time.
+Once you have trained him, you can always ensure you dispose of poop on time.
 Alternatively, you can also train your dog to stop eating poop through verbal commands.

 Play and exercise

 Boredom is also one of the leading causes of stool eating in dogs.
 For instance, if you fail to exercise your puppy, he may develop coping mechanisms that are usually undesirable.

-If your dog is eating stool, his or other animal’s, you may try and extend his play time.
+If your dog is eating stool, his or other animals, you may try and extend his playtime.
 This will release the extra energy and leave your dog with the desire to rest.
-This way, he will not engage in some undesirable behaviors.

-It is also important to monitor your dog over a period of time to be able to understand why he is eating poop.
+It is also essential to monitor your dog over some time to understand why he is eating poop.
 This way, you will be able to curb the behavior altogether.